msprITU/Instance-Segmentation/README.md

 ### Functionality of Routine

-Our method reads through .xml annotations and extracts parameters in the following: deleted_flags, polygon, bbox, iscrowd and mask filenames.
+Our method reads through .xml annotations and extracts parameters in the following: **"deleted_flags, polygon, bbox, iscrowd"** and mask filenames.

-deleted_flags is a parameter that indicates if the instance is deleted after annotated.
+* **"deleted_flags"** is a parameter that indicates if the instance is deleted after annotated.
 It is possible that user would like to improve the output by deleting the instance that he/she created and reannotate it again.
 In this case, LabelMe still keeps deleted instances.
 By extracting deleted_flags parameter, we can eliminate deleted instances.

-polygon is a parameter that indicates if the instance is annotated with polygon representation.
+* **"polygon"** is a parameter that indicates if the instance is annotated with polygon representation.
 Our method currently does not provide a solution for this case.
 Hence, we skip the instances that are annotated with polygon.

-bbox is the parameter that indicates the location of instance.
+* **"bbox"** is the parameter that indicates the location of instance.
 We extract bbox information easily.
 However, LabelMe bbox representation and MS COCO bbox representation are not the same.
 While LabelMe writes [x1,y1,x2,y2], after a basic function, the list is converted into [x1,y1,w,h]

-is crowd is the parameter that indicates if the image contains one instance or more than one instances.
+* **"iscrowd"** is the parameter that indicates if the image contains one instance or more than one instances.
 It has a boolean value and it is extracted from the .xml files.

 After this operations, the routine extracts mask filenames and reads each binary images from Masks/ directory.